-Meet the Indiana Jones of carpets
+How the Indiana Jones of carpets became the Rug Man of Doha

 "I swear to God I still remember those moments, when my legs were shaking and I thought in the next moment I'll be dead."

-Fast forward nearly 30 years and Bhat is standing in the considerably more comfortable surroundings of the carpet shop he now runs in the Qatari capital of Doha.
+Fast forward three decades and Bhat is standing in the considerably more comfortable surroundings of the carpet shop he now runs in the Qatari capital of Doha.
 Expat customers watch as luxurious rugs are unfurled at their feet.

 A trip to his Kashmir Handicrafts Emporium is a rite of passage for many people living in or visiting Qatar.
 Partly for the quality of the rugs he has on sale, but also for the show that goes with them.